TheTumultuousUnicornOfDarkness/CPU-X/CONTRIBUTING.md

 ### Things to do

 - A good starting point if you want to do stuff is to fix [issues](https://github.com/X0rg/CPU-X/issues).
+One example: add proper CPU logos (as requested in #144).

 - Another point, if you have a lot of time to spare, is to create new user interfaces:
     - Qt5 GUI can be appreciated by users using Qt-based desktop environnement (like KDE);